How To Set Auto Increment In PostgreSQL

 SELECT setval('employees_id_seq', 100);

-Let’s view the sequence default value using the below query.
+Let’s view the sequence default value using the query below.

 SELECT * FROM employees_id_seq;

-Let’s insert some data and see how the value of the id column is incremented based defined value for the sequence.
+Let’s insert some data and see how the value of the id column is incremented based on a defined value for the sequence.

 INSERT INTO employees (name, country) VALUES